mciwing/mciwing.github.io/docs/python-extensive/data/tabular.md

 - [Google Dataset Search](https://datasetsearch.research.google.com/) -
   Google's search engine for data sets.
 It helps you find data sets stored across the web.

+## Recap

+This chapter equipped you with the necessary skills to work with Excel files in `Python` :fontawesome-brands-python:.
+Furthermore, we have dipped our toes into web scraping and learned how to extract structured data from a simple HTML page.

+Two brief sections on writing data to different file formats and a list of data sources rounded off the chapter.

+Next up, we will introduce APIs (Application Programming Interfaces) as another possible source of data.